 Nathaniel Donahue

 Nathaniel is a legal historian of the United States in the long 19th century.
-His research concerns the tradition of compulsory public service in American governance, and how the decline of the “conscription state” shaped the trajectory of state and local government law, private law, and the administrative state.
+His research concerns the tradition of compulsory public service in American governance, and how the decline of the “conscription state,” particularly at the local level, changed how Americans understood citizenship, private law, and the administrative state.

-Nathaniel earned his JD at Yale Law School, where his scholarship won the Joseph Parker Prize for the best paper on legal history (twice), as well as the Judge William E. Miller Prize for the best paper on the Bill of Rights and the Quintin Johnston’s Prize in Real Property Law.
-He also clerked for the Hon.
-Rowan D. Wilson of the New York Court of Appeals.
+His scholarship received the Joseph Parker Prize for the best paper on legal history (twice), as well as the Judge William E. Miller Prize for the best paper on the Bill of Rights and the Quintin Johnston Prize in Real Property Law.
+His article with John Witt was published in the Cornell Law Review.
+His research has been supported by the Beinecke Library Research Fellowship, the Oscar M. Reubhausen Fund, and the Falk Fellowship Fund.